01246 277 271

 Yes.
 Staff governors have a three-year term and all staff members receive an election nomination pack when a seat falls vacant in their class of the staff constiuency.

 You must be a staff member of the foundation trust to qualify for nomination.
-If you have previously opted out of membership, but would like to re-register contact communications on ext 3217.
+If you have previously opted out of membership, but would like to re-register contact Chief Executive Office on ext 3217.